 When speaking with their treatment providers, accident victims should openly discuss the pain they are experiencing, so the medical records reflect that evidence.
 Victims can take additional steps to document their injuries by photographing them, keeping a journal, and speaking with a loved one about day-to-day suffering (so that person can later testify on the subject, if necessary).

 Collecting Proof of the Other Party’s Fault

 The evidence necessary to prove the other party was at fault can vary greatly from case to case.
 For example, in a dog bite accident, the victim may only need to show ownership of the animal.
+Consulting a dog bite accident attorney can provide clarity on what evidence is crucial for such cases.
 On the other hand, in a medical malpractice case, the victim will need to hire an expert to give testimonial evidence about what the doctor or hospital did wrong.

 The party responsible for causing an accident may even admit to being at fault.
 However, even when there is no dispute over the question of liability, victims and their attorneys should be vigilant in preserving evidence.
 Consider the following hypothetical:

 You are stopped at an intersection when another vehicle smashes into you from behind.
 The other driver is obviously at fault and the police report reflects that fact.
 Even though liability is clear, your law firm’s investigator visits the scene, measures skid marks, and speaks to eye witnesses.
 It turns out the other driver was speeding through a school zone and talking on a cell phone at the time of the accident.
 You are now in an even stronger position to negotiate a settlement.
 Not only did the other driver make a mistake, but the conduct was truly reprehensible.